leo92kgred/tf2ss_se/README.md

 </code>
 </pre>

-I checked pole and zero both sides, but pole values are the same but zero value mismatch.
+I check pole and zero both sides, but pole values are the same but zero value mismatch.

 I don't know why the impulse response of transfer function doesn't behave as expected.